 - Provision of customer administration or back-office support services;

 - Risk management and internal control related functions including compliance, internal audit, actuarial services and financial accounting;

 - Product development and pricing;

 - Asset and portfolio management;

 - Underwriting and claims handling;

-- Supplier Hosted Data Storage & Application Services (e.g. Cloud Computing); - IT maintenance and support.
+- Supplier Hosted Data Storage & Application Services (e.g. Cloud Computing);

+- IT maintenance and support.

-Outsourcing arrangements and material suppliers impact operational risk as a result of potential material changes to and reduced control over the related people, processes, and systems.
+Outsourcing arrangements and material suppliers' impact operational risk as a result of potential material changes to and reduced control over the related people, processes, and systems.
 To manage outsourcing arrangements all entities and business units of AUKG follow the Sourcing and Outsourcing and Supplier Management Policies.
 The aim of these policies is to ensure that arrangements entered into by AUKG which can result in material risk (i.e. risk classification severe and significant) are subject to appropriate due diligence approval and on-going monitoring and governance.
 All material risks arising from these activities should be appropriately managed to ensure that AUKG is able to meet both its financial and service obligations.

-The Company's main external critical supplier arrangements are UK operations supporting our Traditional Products operations, mail/print services, investment fund processing and Platform technology development support.
+The Group's main external critical supplier arrangements are UK operations supporting our Traditional Products operations, mail/print services, investment fund processing and Platform technology development support.
+The Group also has external critical supplier arrangements outside the UK, primarily in India and USA, supporting back-office operations, data processing, and technology platforms.